pbkx/usaco-library/README.md

 Topics are based on [USACO Guide](https://usaco.guide/) coverage, but the repo is not intended to mirror the Guide’s exact navigation beyond division level.

 ## Status
-This project is still under development and is meant to provide a full library for competitive programmers competing in USACO up to platinum.
+This project is still under development and is meant to provide a full library up to USACO platinum.